 “The SVC is much shorter than the IVC [inferior vena cava], and therefore placement of a filter in the SVC is technically more challenging.

 “You have to make sure the length is adequate.
-Currently there are no filters in the market indicated for SVC and if you place one, it would be off label.
-I have only placed a handful of these in 14 years of practice.”
+Currently there are no filters in the market indicated for SVC and if you place one, it would be off label.”